Cold-weather & hi-vis

 Stay seen at -20°F.

-Retroreflective tape specified to ANSI/ISEA 107-2020 and tested to stay pliable below freezing.
+Silver retroreflective tape that stays pliable below freezing.
 No cracking, no peeling, no dulling after 50 industrial wash cycles.

 02